daleao/sdv/Modular Gameplay Overhaul/Modules/Professions/README.md

 Yes.

 **Can Luremaster and Conservationist work together?**
-Yes, otherwise the whole Prestige system wouldn't make a lot of sense.
+Yes.
+Otherwise the whole Prestige thing wouldn't make any sense.

 **Can I obtain all prestige professions simultaneously?**
 No, sorry.
 Making tough choices is part of this mod's design.